andreasalptun/scribbles/linux/yubikey.md

 #### For Mac OSX

 Install [GPGSuite](https://gpgtools.org/) to get a graphical pin entry dialog.
 If not installed the gpg-agent will respond with an 'agent refused operation' error.
 After some further research I found out there is a terminal based pin entry.
 It got activated after running `gpgconf --kill -v gpg-agent`.
 I was able to uninstall GPGSuite and it was still working.
 If you want a graphical dialog install `brew install pinentry-mac` and add it to your gpg-agent.conf as `pinentry-program /usr/local/bin/pinentry-mac`.
+(Also did this, but I don't know if it is necessary `gpg-connect-agent updatestartuptty /bye`).

 #### Fetch the password store
 ```